 Saarikko has held numerous positions of trust and leadership in various voluntary and civil society organisations, such as the Alzheimer Society of Finland, the UN Association of Finland, the HIV Foundation, Icehearts Turku, the European Movement in Finland, the Finnish 4H Federation, and the Tiukula Foundation.

-Saarikko is married and has one son.
+Saarikko is married and has two children.

 “The best day of a ministerial term is the one on which you become a minister, not when you are a minister.”
 (Teija Sutinen: ”En halua olla pelkästään sote-ministeri”. [“I don’t want to be just minister for health and social services reform”.]
 Helsingin Sanomat newspaper, 8 July 2017, p.
 10.)